Transfer Money From Singapore To South Africa. Cheap And Fast Ways To Send Money Abroad.

-How to transfer money to South Africa?
+How to transfer money from Singapore to South Africa?

-- Bank transfer to South Africa - most banks will let you wire money internationally online, by visiting a branch or by phone.
+- Bank transfer from Singapore to South Africa - most banks will let you wire money internationally online, by visiting a branch or by phone.
 Payments to ZAR will be sent directly from your bank account to your recipient's local bank account in your chosen currency.

 - Walk into a branch - several specialist money transmitter services operate through large branch and agent networks, so you can visit a physical store and make your ZAR payment in cash if you want to.

-- Send money online to South Africa - if you'd rather make your GBP/ZAR payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
+- Send money online from Singapore to South Africa - if you'd rather make your GBP/ZAR payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
 Specialist services can often offer better exchange rates and lower fees than banks.

 How to transfer money to another bank account in South Africa:

 Sending money to another bank account in South Africa is often the most convenient option - both for you, and your recipient.
 Your recipient doesn't need to take any action to receive the money, it just lands in the nominated account in the currency you choose, and can be spent or withdrawn easily.